superalgorithm/superalgorithm-cli/readme.md

 ### 1. Test Strategies Locally

-Run strategies in backtest or live mode using the MODE environment variable:
+Test strategies in backtest or live mode on your local machine.

+When selecting "live", the MODE environment variable is set to "live" and the `main.py` file will run in live mode on the development machine.
+If you select "backtest", the MODE environment variable is set to "backtest" and the `main.py` file will run in backtest mode.
+Below is a sample switch you can use to run the respective code:

 ```python
 # main.py